Fast Nonseparable Gaussian Stochastic Process with Application to Methylation Level Interpolation: Computational strategy

-With the above setup, the posterior for $\bm \theta_i(s)$, $i=1,..,K$, can be computed by a forward filtering and backward sampling/smoothing (FFBS) algorithm \citep{West1997,petris2009dynamic}, which only requires $O(n)$ computational operations, a lot smaller than $O(n^3)$ operations in the direct computation of the GaSP model.
+With the above setup, the posterior for $\bm \theta_i(s)$, $i=1,..,K$, can be computed by a forward filtering and backward smoothing (FFBS) algorithm \citep{West1997}, which only requires $O(n)$ computational operations, a lot smaller than $O(n^3)$ operations in the direct computation of the GaSP model.
 The prediction at $\mathbf s^*$ also only requires linear computational operations to the number of sites, so the total computational operations are only $O(N)$ altogether.
-Furthermore, $\bm \theta_i(s)$ can be explicitly marginalized out for all $s$ instead of the posterior sampling, discussed in Section~\ref{subsec:prior}.
+The fast algorithm of evaluating the likelihood and making prediction is implemented in an R package on CRAN \citep{Gu2019fastgasp}.

-Figure~\ref{fig:prec} compares the posterior means of $ \mathbf {\tilde v}_i(\mathbf s^*) \mid\mathbf {\tilde v}_i(\mathbf s^{\mathscr D})$ by the FFBS algorithm and direct computation of GaSP for some $s^*_j$ given set of parameters.
-Since they are the same quantities computed in two different ways, the difference only depends on the machine precision, which is extremely small.
+Figure~\ref{fig:prec} compares the posterior mean at some site $s^*_j$ by the FFBS algorithm and direct computation of GaSP for a given set of parameters.
+Since they are the same quantities computed in two different ways, the difference is extremely small.
 The main advantage of our method is that all summary statistics of interest, such as the posterior predictive mean and variance, as well as the marginal likelihood can be computed exactly.

-The computational time between them, however, differs significantly.
+The computational time between the algorithms, however, differs significantly.
 As shown in Figure~\ref{fig:time}, the computation by the FFBS algorithm is a lot more efficient than the direct evaluation of the likelihood, which requires $O(n^3)$ for matrix inversion.
-For instance, when $n=5,000$, evaluating the likelihood by the FFBS algorithm only takes around 0.1 second on a laptop, while the direct computation takes around 60 seconds.
+For instance, when $n=3,000$, evaluating the likelihood by the FFBS algorithm takes less than 0.01 second, while the direct computation takes more than 40 seconds in R.

 Note when $\nu_i=5/2$, the Mat{\'e}rn covariance matrix in (\ref{equ:matern2_5}) and its inversion are both dense $n\times n$ matrices with rank $n$.
-However, the covariance matrix of the latent states, ${ \bm \theta_i}(s)=( f_i(s), f^{(1)} _i(s), f^{(2)} _i(s))^T$ is sparse, as shown in supplementary materials.
+However, the covariance matrix of the latent states, ${ \bm \theta_i}(s)=( v_i(s), v^{(1)} _i(s), v^{(2)} _i(s))^T$ is sparse, as shown in supplementary materials.
 The result holds for all Mat{\'e}rn classes when $\nu_i=(2m+1)/2$, with $m\in \mathbb N$.